mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 **ARMY OPERATIONS**
 The Geonee Self Defence Army has a reputation for its use of cutting-edge technology and brute force tactics backed by electronic expertise.
 Overall strategy is to overwhelm opposing forces with superior numbers and technology on two fronts; physical assaults with simultaneous cyberattacks.
 Once ground has been taken, the army will reinforce its position in preparation for another advance.
 Meanwhile, electronic and technological assets will be appropriated and used to support advancing troops.

-The army favours heavy armored warfare, making great use of a variety of tanks of their own design.
+The army favors heavy armored warfare, making great use of a variety of tanks of their own design.
 These range from the relatively small and agile Gorta light tank to Branak superheavy tanks, which are essentially enormous mobile weapon platforms.
 Supporting the heavy armored units are ‘light’ armored units comprising battle dress-clad soldiers.

 The Geonee have a dislike of jump troops, feeling the potential attrition rate during jump operations to be untenable.
 Instead, they use heavily armed and armored dropships supported by escort vessels to deliver troops to ground theatres.